-On August 2, 2024 we entered into warrant exercise agreements with three existing accredited investors to exercise certain outstanding warrants (the "Existing Warrants") to purchase an aggregate of 1,041,667 of shares of common stock, par value \$0.007 per share (the "Common Stock").
-In consideration for the immediate exercise in full of the Existing Warrants for gross cash proceeds of approximately \$1,302,083, the exercising holders received in a private placement new unregistered warrants (the "New Warrants") to purchase up to an aggregate of 1,302,083 shares of Common Stock (equal to 125% of the shares of Common Stock issued in connection with the exercise of the Existing Warrants) with an exercise price of \$1.50 per share and are initially exercisable on the date that stockholder approval of the exercise of the New Warrants is obtained and will expire five years from the date of such approval.
-In connection with the exercise of the Existing Warrants, we agreed to reduce the exercise price of the Existing Warrants from \$1.64 to \$1.25 per share.
+On August 5, 2024, the Company entered into warrant exercise agreements with three existing accredited investors to exercise certain outstanding warrants to purchase an aggregate of 1,041,667 of the Company's shares of Common Stock (the "Existing Warrants").
+The exercising holders received in a private placement new unregistered warrants (the "New Warrants") to purchase up to an aggregate of 1,302,082 shares of Common Stock with an exercise price of \$1.50 per share and are initially exercisable on the date that stockholder approval of the exercise of the New Warrants is obtained and will expire five years from the date of such approval.
+In connection with the exercise of the Existing Warrants, the Company agreed to reduce the exercise price of the Existing Warrants from \$1.64 to \$1.25 per share.
 The exercise of the Existing Warrants and the issuance of the New Warrants occurred on August 5, 2024.
+On the same day, the Company also entered into a securities purchase agreement (the "Purchase Agreement") with an institutional investor (the "Purchaser"), pursuant to which the Company issued to the Purchaser, (1) in a registered direct offering, 360,000 shares of Common Stock, and (2) in a concurrent private placement, warrants (the "Private Warrants") to purchase an aggregate of 450,000 shares of Common Stock, with an exercise price of \$1.50 (collectively, the "Offering").
+In addition, the placement agent was granted warrants to purchase 49,862 shares of Common Stock, with an exercise price of \$1.50.